Andrew Velazquez: New York Yankees

 On December 16, 2020, Velazquez signed a minor league contract with the New York Yankees organization.
 On July 16, 2021, Velazquez was released by the Yankees organization, but re-signed with the team the next day on a new minor league deal.
 On August 9, the Yankees promoted Velazquez to the major leagues.
 Playing for the Yankees was a dream come true for Velazquez.
 He had grown up idolizing Derek Jeter.
 On August 10, Velazquez scored his first Yankees run on a wild pitch.

 In seven at bats in a series against the Boston Red Sox, Velazquez tallied three run-scoring hits with 4 RBI, (one run of his own, and a stolen base).
 After closing out the final game with a diving catch at shortstop and a difficult throw to first base from deep in the hole, his teammates awarded him the well-deserved "game belt" in recognition of his contributions to the series sweep that saw the team move into first place of the Wild Card standings; two games ahead of the rival Red Sox.

 On August 21, Velazquez hit his first career home run during a home game against the Minnesota Twins at Yankee Stadium off pitcher Ralph Garza.

-On September 11, following the team’s victory over the New York Mets, Velazquez was demoted to the Yankees’s Triple-A affiliate, the Scranton/Wilkes-Barre RailRiders.
+On September 11, following the team’s victory over the New York Mets, Velazquez was demoted to the Yankees' Triple-A affiliate, the Scranton/Wilkes-Barre RailRiders.
 He was recalled to the Yankees prior to the penultimate game of the regular season on October 2.

 Los Angeles Angels

 On November 5, 2021, Velazquez was claimed off waivers by the Los Angeles Angels.
 He opened the 2022 season with the Salt Lake Bees of the Triple-A Pacific Coast League and was promoted to the major leagues on April 12 to be the starting shortstop after David Fletcher was injured.
 On September 13, 2022, during a game against the Cleveland Guardians, Velazquez suffered a right meniscus tear, ending his season.
-In 125 games, Velazquez batted .196/.236/.304 with 9 home runs and 28 RBIs.
+In 125 games, Velazquez batted .196/.236/.304 with nine home runs and 28 RBI.

 On March 1, 2023, Velazquez gave up switch hitting and focused primarily on being a right-handed hitter.
 He has since gone back to being a switch hitter.
 Velazquez was optioned to Triple-A Salt Lake to begin the 2023 season.
 In 54 games for the Angels, he hit .173/.264/.284 with 2 home runs, 3 RBI, and 13 stolen bases.